 How To Delay An Eviction In Texas And Stay In Your Home

 When your landlord decides to evict you, a written notice will arrive in your mailbox.
-The notice must explain the reason behind the eviction and a period to comply or move out.
-You will receive one of the following types of notice in Texas depending on the eviction reason:
+The notice must explain the reason behind the eviction and provide a period to comply or move out.
+You will receive one of the following types of notice in Texas, depending on the eviction reason:

 We know how frightening it is to receive a notice like this.
-But it's important to understand that you're not immediately evicted when the notice period ends.
+But it's important to understand tenant rights in Texas and that you're not immediately evicted when the notice period ends.
 Eviction is a legal procedure.
 So, if you don't move out, your landlord can go to court and file the appropriate paperwork to start an eviction lawsuit.

-Keep in mind; this could take anywhere from a few weeks to several months before the sheriff gives you a date.
-This time period can definitely teach you how to delay an eviction in Texas all on its own.
+Keep in mind, this could take anywhere from a few weeks to several months before the sheriff gives you a date.
+This period can teach you how to delay eviction in Texas all on its own.

 2. Have A Conversation With Your Landlord